laurarnichols/defectCrossSections/notes.md

   * optimized structure: extracts the optimized structure, if it is not present it extracts nothing
   * all structures as animation
 * *What is the purpose of the QE calculation?* --> **Explore the TME program**
-* *Maybe use a combination of QE and VASP?
-VASP for relax and phonon and QE for SCF?*